 It is especially true that different techniques must be used, when quick cooking the meat.
 When making kebabs, stir fries and sandwiches, the best way to ensure tender, great tasting meat is to soak, or marinate the meat.
 Milk, buttermilk, vinegars and vinegar/ oil based marinades all work well for this.
+Salt is also a good tenderizer, when applied hours or a day , or so prior to cooking.
 This Venison Teriyaki is a good example.
 Marinate in refrigerator, if marinating longer than 30 minutes, or so.

 Dishes like burgers, meatloaf, meatballs and other fast cooking recipes require added fat, again, because of the low fat content in the meat.

 Types of Fat to Choose

 - pork fat